ilyaboo/Content_Extractor/README.md

 ```terminal
 $ ./extract_media.sh
 ```
-2. Follow the prompts to enter the absolute path to the directory containing the media content.
+2. Follow the prompts to enter the absolute path to the directory containing the content.
 3. Wait for the script to complete the extraction process.
-4. The extracted images and videos will be saved in separate directories named images_extracted and videos_extracted, respectively, in the same directory as the script.
+4. The extracted images, videos, and documents will be saved in separate directories named `images_extracted`, `videos_extracted`, and `documents_extracted` respectively, in the same directory as the script.
-5. If no media content is found, the script will output a message indicating that no images or videos were found.
+5. If no media content is found, the script will output a message indicating that no content were found.

 ## Enjoy! :)